Updated November 12th, 2020

 Starting from a stop across from the south end of Mandalay Bay (by the McDonalds), the Deuce heads north for 8 miles to Fremont Street.
 You’ll catch all of these stops on the east side of the Strip (i.e. the MGM Grand, Paris, Linq, Wynn side).

-– Mandalay Bay (actually across the street from Mandalay Bay)
+– Mandalay Bay (actually across the street from Mandalay Bay, and close to the Luxor)

 – Tropicana (Excalibur)

-– MGM Grand (New York – New York, Monte Carlo)
+– MGM Grand (New York – New York, Park MGM)

 – Polo Towers (Aria and City Center)